agi-brain/xuance/docs/source/documents/api/policies/categorical.rst

   :param hidden_sizes: The sizes of the hidden layers.
   :type hidden_sizes: Sequence[int]
   :param initialize: The initialization for the parameters of the networks.
-  :type initialize: Tensor
+  :type initialize: tf.Tensor
   :param activation: The choose of activation functions for hidden layers.
-  :type activation: nn.Module
+  :type activation: tk.Model
   :param device: The calculating device.
   :type device: str

 .. py:function::
   xuance.tensorflow.policies.categorical.CriticNet_SACDIS.call(x)

-  xxxxxx.
+  A feed forward method that defines the forward pass through the critic network, taking the input tensor x and passing it through the critc model.

   :param x: The input tensor.
-  :type x: torch.Tensor
+  :type x: tf.Tensor
-  :return: xxxxxx.
+  :return: The evaluated critic values of input x.
-  :rtype: xxxxxx
+  :rtype: tf.Tensor

 .. py:class::
   xuance.tensorflow.policies.categorical.ActorNet_SACDIS(state_dim, action_dim, hidden_sizes, normalize, initialize, activation, device)

+  An implementation of a actor network for the Soft Actor-Critic (SAC) with discrete action spaces.
+  It takes the state as input and outputs a probability distribution over discrete actions using a softmax activation.

   :param state_dim: The dimension of the input state.
   :type state_dim: int